EAGLE12/github_tool_building/README.md

 # github_tool_building
-this repository is practice for GitHubToolBuilding.
+this repository is practice about GitHubToolBuilding.